AhmedAchraf2001/ahmedachraf2001/README.md

 - I'm Currently learning **Tensorflow 2.0: Deep Learning and Artificial Intelligence Course**.

+- Last project was about **Deep Brain Stimualtion for Parkinson Patient: Optimization Skull Array for Electodes position**.

 - Feel Free to Ask me about Artificial intelligence.

 <br/>